featured image

 } else if (new_metric < existing->metric) {

-/* BETTER ROUTE - Update existing entry with superior path */
+/* Better route — update with the superior path */

 existing->gw.s_addr = ip_hdr->ip_src;